v-akkala/quote-auto/Quote/README.md

 5. Click `Generate Excel Quote`.
 6. The generated workbook is saved in `outputs`.

 The blank Excel template lives in `templates/Template Quote.xlsx`.
 Generated quote numbers start at `SQ26270001` and increment after each successful generation.
-The generated `outputs` and local `.venv` are ignored by git so the repo is ready to share.